Fredilein/dotfiles/README.md

 - zsh

 ## Info
 `.vimrc` is not in use anymore.
-Since I switched to neovim, every vim related config is in the `config` folder (and splitted across various files).
+Since I switched to neovim, every vim related config is in the `config` folder.